Click on the dropdown button to translate.

 Romans 11:23 [Concerning the Jews] “And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.”

-1 Peter 2:7-8 “Therefore, to you who believe, He is precious; but to those who are disobedient, “The stone which the builders rejected has become the chief cornerstone,” and “a stone of stumbling and a rock of offense.”
-They stumble, being disobedient to the word, to which they also were appointed.”
+1 Peter 2:7-8 “Therefore, to you who believe, He is precious; but to those who are disobedient, ‘The stone which the builders rejected has become the chief cornerstone,’ (Ps 118:22) and ‘a stone of stumbling and a rock of offense’” (Isa 8:14).

 To the believing He is precious.
 To the unbelieving, He is “a rock of offense.”
 They stumble over this “stone of stumbling.”
 They stumble, and are disobedient to the Word of God because of unbelief.
+The Torah of Moses was the written word of God.
+Yeshua was the incarnate Word - the living visible Law of God, lived out in a human life.

 HAGAR AND SARAH

-Galatians 4:22-26 “For it is written that Abraham had two sons: the one by a bondwoman, the other by a freewoman.
-But he who was of the bondwoman was born according to the flesh, and he of the freewoman through promise, which things are symbolic.
 For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar-- for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children-- but the Jerusalem above is free, which is the mother of us all.

-Ishmael was born after his mother was ordered by Sarah (her mistress) to allow Abraham to have sex with her.
 Hagar was a “bondwoman.”
 She was not free.
 She had no choice in the matter.
-That is why the Lord answered her prayer and blessed her.
+In the Ancient Middle East, brides came with handmaids, as backup, in case the bride proved unable to bear sons.
+That is why the Lord answered the prayer of Hagar, and blessed her.
 Sarah’s effort to fulfill the LORD’s promise by human means, didn’t turn out well.
-Ishmael was a plague and a curse for Isaac, and still is.
 Sarah had been promised a child.
-The Lord just moved to slowly, and she lost faith.
+The Lord just moved too slowly, and she lost faith.
 Do you see that the whole Hagar/Ishmael debacle resulted from lost faith?
-When the Lord fulfilled His promise in Sarah, she did have a child, and at 90 years old.
-That was some miracle!
+When the Lord fulfilled His promise to Sarah, she did have a son.
+And at 90 years old!
+Now THAT was some miracle!
+Just as true heart obedience to the Word of God is also a miracle!!

 Galatians 5:1 “Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.

-We - you and I - are about as able to keep the Law, as Sarah was to conceive a child.
+We - you and I, are about as able to keep the Law, as Sarah was to conceive a child.
 When we try to keep the law by our own efforts alone, we produce something akin to what Abraham produced through Hagar - Trouble!
-When the law is forced on a people, through strict rules upon rules - like the Law of the Pharisees - it produces either rebellion, or religion without heart.
-The Pharisees kept the law outwardly, but inside they were dead.
-Yeshua called them “whitewashed tombs” (Matt.
-23:27).
+When the law is forced on a people, through strict rules upon rules - like the Law of the Pharisees, it produces either rebellion, or religion without heart.

 Romans 7:6 “But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.”